TextureGroup/Texture/docs/_docs/containers-astablenode.md

 ### Replacing UITableViewController with ASViewController

-AsyncDisplayKit does not offer an equivalent to `UITableViewController`.
+Texture does not offer an equivalent to `UITableViewController`.
 Instead, use an `ASViewController` initialized with an `ASTableNode`.

 Consider, again, the `ASViewController` subclass - PhotoFeedNodeController - from the <a href="https://github.com/texturegroup/texture/tree/master/examples/ASDKgram">`ASDKgram sample app`</a> that uses a table node as its managed node.